-OTA has received 19 responses on our 2023 Crops Sunset Surveys.
+OTA has received 23 responses on our 2023 Crops Sunset Surveys (4 are new responses since the spring meeting).
 Below is a summary of the feedback received via OTA's Sunset Surveys to date.

 §205.601 - Synthetic substances allowed for use in organic crop production.